einride/protoc-gen-typescript-aip/README.md

 # protoc-gen-typescript-aip

-Generates Typescript helpers for gRPC APIs conforming to [AIP][aip].
+Generates Typescript helpers for Protobuf APIs conforming to [AIP][aip].

 ### Install the plugin